-On this day in 1781, the Articles of Confederation, our first constitution, became the official law of the land.
-It didn’t last a decade, for some obvious reasons.Back on November 15, 1777, the Second Continental Congress approved the document, after a year of debates.
-The British capture of Philadelphia also forced the issue.
+The Second Continental Congress approved the document on November 15, 1777, after a year of debates.
+The British capture of Philadelphia helped to force the issue.
 The Articles formed a war-time confederation of states, with an extremely limited central government.
-The document made official some of the procedures used by the Congress to conduct business, but many of the delegates realized the Articles had limitations.
+The document made official some of the procedures used by Congress to conduct business, but many of the delegates realized the Articles had limitations.

 Here is a quick list of the problems that occurred, and how these issues led to our current Constitution.

 1. The states didn’t act immediately.
 It took until February 1779 for 12 states to approve the document.
 Maryland was the last state to sign the Articles on March 1, 1781, after it settled a land argument with Virginia.

 2. The central government was designed to be weak and decentralized.
 The Articles established that “the United States of America” was a perpetual union formed to defend the states as a group, but it provided few central powers beyond that—it didn’t include an executive official or judicial branch.